Open-CMSIS-Pack/Zephyr-ST/README.md

    ```bash
    west --version
    ```
-   - In case you see the error `west: command not found`, add the west.exe in PATH if reqired
+   - In case you see the error `west: command not found`, add the west.exe in PATH if reqired.

 More details can be found in [Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html).